bytex-solutions/snamp/docs/adapters/groovy-adapter.md

 ---- | ----
 void processAttributes(Closure action) | Processes all attributes sequentially.
-May be used for map/reduce. void processEvents(Closure action) | Processes all events sequentially Object eventsAnalyzer() | Creates a new instance of real-time analyzer for all incoming notifications Object attributesAnalyzer(long checkPeriod) | Creates a new instance of real-time analyzer for all attributes
+May be used for map/reduce. void processEvents(Closure action) | Processes all events sequentially Object eventsAnalyzer() | Creates new instance of real-time analyzer for all incoming notifications Object attributesAnalyzer(long checkPeriod) | Creates new instance of real-time analyzer for all attributes

 Read all attributes:
 ```groovy